Patient and Family Centred Care in Action at PHC

 - Sick people need rest.
 You can visit often, but please respect your loved ones wishes for privacy and rest.

-- Children under 14 must be supervised by an adult (someone other than the patient or resident) at all times.
+- Children under 14 must be supervised by an adult (someone other than the patient/resident) at all times.

 - Visiting may be restricted to protect the privacy and rights of other patients.

-- Refrain from using scented products if you are visiting your family member staff and patients may have severe allergies to scented products.
+- Refrain from using scented products as other patients/staff may have severe allergies to scented products

 - We may not have the space to accommodate a large number of family members, but we’ll try our best.